NOT BRAKING THE BANK

 So, how do we care for our braking system so that we do not discover a braking problem by accident and also do not break the bank unnecessarily?

-Our vehicle’s brake fluid must be flushed out once per year to remove the expended fluid and replace it with fresh fluid that meets the specification and protects the system properly.
+Our vehicle’s brake fluid must be flushed out once every 2 years to remove the expended fluid and replace it with fresh fluid that meets the specification and protects the system properly.
 There are different types of fluid for different vehicles, so make sure that you use the correct type (Dot 3, Dot 4 or Dot 5).
 These fluids must not be mixed, so be careful which grade of fluid you use when topping up as well.
 What gets damaged when the fluid can no longer absorb moisture?

 The Anti-Skid Braking pump can seize and this would cost upward of R8 000 to replace because for safety reasons, no repairs are possible to this unit.